How to Start Exercising While Avoiding the Most Common Beginner Fitness Mistakes

 Big movements that work the whole body.
 Deadlift variations, squats, presses, rows, etc.

-And if you want to take it into high gear, pair them together in circuits and do “cardio with weights”.
+And if you want to take it into high gear, pair them together in circuits and do “cardio with weights.”
 Just don’t forget technique.
+Always best to start light and perfect your technique than hurt yourself trying to lift too much weight too fast.

 - Goblet Rear Foot Elevated Split Squat x 8/side